data-bomb/Silica/README.md

 ## Dedicated Server Setup Instructions
 1. Install Silica Dedicated Server Tool from Steam
-2. Install the [MelonLoader.Windows.x64.CI.Release on the alpha-development branch](https://github.com/LavaGang/MelonLoader/actions/runs/7427565301) of MelonLoader using the [Manual Installation](https://melonwiki.xyz/#/README?id=manual-installation) method for 64-bit games
-4. Place `dobby.dll` in your `Silica Dedicated Server` directory
+2. Download the [MelonLoader.Windows.x64.CI.Release on the alpha-development branch](https://github.com/LavaGang/MelonLoader/actions/runs/7427565301) and unzip all files to your `Silica Dedicated Server` directory
-5. Place the Admin Mod in your `Silica Dedicated Server\Mods` directory
+3. Place the Admin Mod in your `Silica Dedicated Server\Mods` directory
-6. Place any other desired mods in your `Silica Dedicated Server\Mods` directory
+4. Place any other desired mods in your `Silica Dedicated Server\Mods` directory
-7. Update the command line options for Silica Dedicated Server to include `--melonloader.hideconsole --melonloader.disablestartscreen` (e.g., in Steam, right-click the Silica Dedicated Server Tool from the Steam Library and put these in the Launch Options)
+5. Update the command line options for Silica Dedicated Server to include `--melonloader.hideconsole --melonloader.disablestartscreen` (e.g., in Steam, right-click the Silica Dedicated Server Tool from the Steam Library and put these in the Launch Options)
-8. Launch Silica Dedicated Server
+6. Launch Silica Dedicated Server

 For Dedicated Server hosts who wish to have an official server license, note that mods are not currently approved/supported as mods can negatively impact performance.
 The only exception to this is the GamePriority mod.